-A lot of Halloween stories are too scary for younger kids, filled with realistic violence or too much intensity.
-For them, consider CASPER MEETS WENDY, a movie that's as innocent as the two main characters and full of more silly moments than scary ones.
+A lot of Halloween stories are too scary for younger kids, filled with realistic violence or too much intensity; for them, consider the more friendly CASPER MEETS WENDY.
+It's a movie that's as innocent as the two main characters and full of more silly moments than scary ones.
 While the plot seems to borrow from everything from Men in Black to Harry Potter, it's still a crazy campy delight that's generous with the puns and silly sight gags.

 George Hamilton plays the evil warlock with comic perfection, and kids who like the sillier moments in the Harry Potter or Sabrina the Teenage Witch will love this.
 But silliness aside, sensitive kids may still have a tough time when Wendy's in danger near the end.

 Families can talk about how Wendy and Casper are more powerful when they work together.
 How do they learn to share and work together?
 For kids just getting into scary movies: Do you like to be scared?
 What was too scary in this movie?
 What wasn't scary at all?

 |DVD/Streaming release date:||September 3, 2002|

 |Cast:||Cathy Moriarty, Hilary Duff, Shelley Duvall, Teri Garr|

 |Studio:||Twentieth Century Fox|